top of page

 Research Interests

-His topics of study included:
+His areas of study have included:

-7. Spanish imperialism (sixteenth and seventeenth centuries) and the Spanish Civil War (1936–1939)
+• Spanish imperialism (16th–17th centuries) and the Spanish Civil War (1936–1939)

 • Founder